emilyruby/manifestoo/ukip.md

   to build between 10 and 100 FBM homes on an average site.
 * Identify long term dormant land held by central and local government and release it for affordable development.
+* Enforce a law stating that veterans must be offered homes, and build 8 halfway house veterans' hostels, each with 200 rooms.
+* Assign 500 affordable rent homes every year to ex-forces personnel.

 ## Healthcare